tpowa/Archboot/usr/share/archboot/docs/Readme.txt

 Supported boot modes of Archboot media:
 - It supports BIOS booting with syslinux.
-- It supports UEFI booting with gummiboot and EFISTUB.
+- It supports UEFI/UEFI_CD booting with gummiboot and EFISTUB.
 - It supports Secure Boot with prebootloader.
 - It supports grub(2)'s iso loopback support. variables used (below for example): iso_loop_dev=PARTUUID=XXXX iso_loop_path=/blah/archboot.iso
 - It supports booting using syslinux's memdisk (only in BIOS mode).

-The difference to the archiso install media:
-- It provides an additional interactive setup and quickinst script.
-- It contains [core] repository on media.
-- It supports UEFI_CD boot.
-- It runs a modified Arch Linux system in initramfs.
-- It is restricted to RAM usage, everything which is not necessary like man or info pages etc. is not provided.
-- It doesn't mount anything during boot process.
-- It supports remote installation through ssh.

 Interactive setup features:
 - Media and Network installation mode